 Adding a New Layer: 20th Century Heritage in Worcestershire

-From County Small Holdings and Schools to Village Halls and National Chain Stores, we will share on our blog – over the next couple of months – to explore the diverse range and legacy of our 20th Century heritage and celebrate the extra layer of richness it brings to both our lives and landscapes.
+From County Small Holdings and Schools to Village Halls and National Chain Stores, the project’s blogs explore the diverse range and legacy of our 20th Century heritage and celebrated the extra layer of richness it brings to both our lives and landscapes.

 - County Farms & Smallholdings

 - Industrial & maritime

 - Public art